shraddhamkandpal/healthrecord-issuer/README.md

 ## Introduction

-Welcome to Driving License Use Case - Issuer application.
-In this application, you will experience how does a normal applicant would like to sign up for a verifiable credential and thereafter how a Issuer checks the information and issues a verifiable credential to the applicant.
+Welcome to Health Wallet Use Case - Issuer application.
+In this application, you will experience how does a health record issuer would issue a prescription  and thereafter how a Issuer checks the information and issues a verified health record to the applicant.

-You can either run this program in your local machine or try it out here: https://usecases.drivinglicense-issuer.vc-generator.com/

 ## Initial Set Up